 - Course Level: PhD program

 - Access Mode: Online

 - The award can be taken in the UK

-The DTA3/COFUND Marie Sklodowska-Curie PhD Fellowship programme (DTA3 / COFUND) will be delivered across a consortium of 15 universities across England, Wales, and Northern Ireland.
+The DTA3/COFUND Marie Sklodowska-Curie PhD Fellowship program (DTA3 / COFUND) will be delivered across a consortium of 15 universities across England, Wales, and Northern Ireland.
 The fifteen universities are: